containeroo/cloudflare-operator/README.md

 - Add, update and delete Cloudflare DNS records
 - Update Cloudflare DNS records if your external IP address changes

+## Record ownership and reconciliation

+A Cloudflare record belongs to one DNSRecord resource.
+Adoption requires an exact name, type, content or structured data, and priority match.
+Records already claimed by another DNSRecord are excluded.
+Different addresses for the same name and type create separate remote records.
+Ambiguous identical records must be resolved before adoption; the operator reports the conflict instead of choosing one.

+Ingress and Gateway API resources in the same namespace can share a generated DNSRecord when their DNS annotations produce identical specifications.
+Removing one owner preserves the record for the others.
+Shared changes take effect once all remaining owners agree.
+Generated names include a hostname hash to avoid collisions;
+existing generated resources keep their names.

+DNSRecord status retains the remote zone ID and Account name.
+Moving a record to a new zone or Account removes the previous binding before creating the replacement.
+Deleting the Zone resource does not prevent cleanup of records with this stored identity.
+Keep the original Account and its token Secret available until cleanup is complete.

+On upgrade, existing records acquire this identity during reconciliation.
+Allow a successful sync before changing their zone or account configuration.
+For an older record whose original Zone was already removed or changed, restore that Zone or populate the verified `status.zoneID` and `status.accountName` before deletion.
+The operator cannot reconstruct historical identity from a record ID alone.

+Intervals must be positive Go durations such as `30s`, `5m`, or `1h30m`.
+Invalid annotation intervals fall back to the configured default.
+An invalid pruning exclusion stops the entire pruning pass without deleting records.
+Once a record is bound, pruning protects its exact remote ID rather than every record with the same name and type.

+The status metrics use `0` for Ready, `1` for Failed, and `2` for Unknown.
+The supplied dashboard displays all three states and counts only Failed resources as errors.

+## Development checks

+Run `make test` for local tests and `make test-integration` for CRD admission and informer/finalizer checks against a temporary Kubernetes API server.
+The integration target downloads pinned local test binaries and needs no cluster or Cloudflare credentials.
+Live Cloudflare and Kind end-to-end checks remain separate.

 ## Disclaimer

 This is not an official Cloudflare project.
 Use at your own risk.